colinarelliott/armchair-expert/readme.md

-# Haystack AI Vector Database LLM
+# Armchair Expert (Haystack AI Vector Database LLM)
 - Simple implementation of a RAG () model LLM that reads from Hugging Face models (`basicRAG.py`)
 - OpenAI API Key Input Required in `.env` file or `$PATH`
 - `query.py` contains a simple call to the RAG model using a customizable query string